ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

   * If "enc" is "int", HPKE JWE Integrated Encryption is used.
   * If "enc" is an AEAD algorithm, the recipient Key Management mode is Key Encryption.

 The HPKE KEM, KDF, and AEAD used depend on the JOSE-HPKE algorithm used.
+This HPKE AEAD is used internally by HPKE and is distinct from the AEAD algorithm specified in "enc".

-HPKE supports several modes, which are described in Table 1 of {{RFC9180}}.
+HPKE supports two modes, which are described in Table 1 of {{I-D.ietf-hpke-hpke}}.

-In JOSE-HPKE, only "mode_base" and "mode_psk" are supported.
+In JOSE-HPKE, both "mode_base" and "mode_psk" are supported.
 When "psk_id" JOSE Header parameter is present the mode is "mode_psk", otherwise the mode is "mode_base".

 JWE supports different serializations, including Compact JWE Serialization as described in {{Section 3.1 of RFC7516}}, General JWE JSON Serialization as described in {{Section 3.2 of RFC7516}}.